-dangerous for the maternal patient, and demeaning to the medical profession.”
-Id. §2(b)(i)(8); see also Gonzales, 550 U. S., at 135--143 (describing such procedures).
-These legitimate interests provide a rational basis for the Gestational Age Act, and it follows that respondents’ constitutional challenge must fail.
+dangerous for the maternal patient, and demeaning to the medical profession”. §2(b)(i)(8); see also Gonzales, 550 U.S. at 135-143.
+This provides a rational basis for the Gestational Age Act, and it follows that respondents’ constitutional challenge must fail.

 VI